Mixing Multifocal Cataract Lenses

 I also still have night vision problems including glare and halos, but these distortions are not severe and do not impede driving ability.
 Also, these visual distortions declined during the past two years as I adapted to seeing through multifocal IOLs.

-At this time, I am happy with my vision while being somewhat disappointed in the return of astigmatism, which causes slight blurring in my right eye.
-Before this happened, the ReZoom eye had distinct strengths that no longer are as evident, such as sharper distance focus in certain lighting conditions.
+Again, at this time I am happy with my vision while being somewhat disappointed in the return of astigmatism in my right eye, which has caused some blurring.
+Before this happened, the ReZoom multifocal IOL had distinct strengths that no longer are as evident, such as reasonably good intermediate vision and extremely sharp distance vision.